Director, Economic & Public Policy Research

 Rod Motamedi primarily focuses on economic and policy impact analysis, economic development and regional competitiveness, and industry footprint studies.
 Prior to joining the Donahue Institute, Mr. Motamedi was a senior economic associate at Regional Economic Models, Inc. where, for over seven years, he led client training and support, business development, and consulting efforts.
 Examples of his previous work include the economic impact of casinos, immigration, energy and environmental policy, and fiscal policy.

-Mr. Motamedi received his bachelor's of arts in economics from the University of Massachusetts Amherst.
+Mr. Motamedi received a master’s of business administration from the University of Massachusetts Amherst with a focus in business analytics and a bachelor's of arts in economics also from the University of Massachusetts Amherst.

 Thomas Peake specializes in economic impact modeling and data analysis.
 Prior to joining EPPR, Mr. Peake’s professional experience included working as an assistant economist for an economic modeling firm, as well as providing advisory services to the federal government for a large consulting company.
 Some of Mr. Peake’s interests include housing and labor markets, regional development, and industrial organization and concentration.